 Room and Board Strictly kosher food is provided three times a day either by Achva’s caterer, or local kosher restaurants and/or hotels.
 Regarding accommodations, Achva often stays in 2.5 – 3 star hotels and/or an occasional motel but each Achva tour is different, so it is difficult to generalize.
 See information about each program for more on accommodations and meals.

-About the Participants Achva gets applicants from all over North America.
+About the Participants Achva gets applicants from all over North America and beyond.
 While many come from the Northeast of the United States, Achva participants have also come from Florida, California, Texas, Tennessee, Canada and many other communities all over North America.
-In recent summers, we have even had participants from Europe and Israel.
+In past summers, we have even had participants from Europe and Israel.
 Achva participants are best described as Modern Orthodox teens looking to travel, make new friends and have the best summer of their life, while in a religious environment.

 Scholarships Unfortunately, with the exception of Achva Israel, scholarships are not normally available from Achva for our programs.
-In some cases where we have extra space, limited discounts may be available to those with financial need.
+In some cases where we have extra space, limited discounts may be available to those with real financial need.
 We will help people with whatever documentation is necessary to receive any potential scholarship money from outside sources if available.
-We cannot guarantee that any scholarship sources will be available or that you will qualify if they are.

 Any Other questions?
 There is a lot more to say about Achva.
 If you need additional information, please contact us.